snotknot/blog/_posts/2023-11-24-webbrowsers.markdown

 The Google search engine is also the best search engine for consistent results.
 Google by far gives the best results of all search engines in terms of consistency, accuracy, etc..
 This is due to the popularity of the search engine.
 The Google search engine is arguably the most popular piece of software ever created.
 This grants the Google search engine a huge advantage over other search engines as it has more information generated into the algorithm.

 Picking a search engine to use is just deciding what neural network you want to use.
 What network had more time to develop with more data fed into the algorithm?
-What network has more advanced AI that won't feed you awful results (*cough* Bing).
+What network has more advanced AI that won't feed you awful results?

 The only reason I can think of for why someone may use Chrome over Chromium is if they: